If you have additional questions, you may submit a question online.

 No. To ensure the safety of riders, pedestrians and automobile drivers, Wolfline buses are only authorized to stop at posted stops.
 It is especially dangerous to run after and attempt to flag down a bus that has left a stop and is merging with other traffic.
-Serving non-posted stops also increases the travel time and the likelihood that the bus cannot maintain its posted schedule.
+Serving non-posted stops also increase the travel time and the likelihood that the bus cannot maintain its posted schedule.

 What accessibility features do the buses offer?

 All Wolfline buses are equipped with ramps and have the ability to kneel level with curb.
 All buses have (2) bays for securing mobility devices.